Wal-Mart shaken by bribery probe, shares plunge

 Nearly 50 percent of Wal-Mart's shares are owned by the family of deceased founder Sam Walton, which may mute the power of other shareholders.

-(Additional reporting by Jonathan Stempel, Angela Moon and Sam Forgione in New York, Doris Frankel in Chicago, Karey Wutkowski in Washington, Tom Hals in Delaware, Rachel Uranga and Cyntia Barrera in Mexico City; Writing by Tiffany Wu; Editing by Matthew Lewis, Tim Dobbyn and John Mair)
+(Additional reporting by Jonathan Stempel, Angela Moon and Sam Forgione in New York, Doris Frankel in Chicago, Karey Wutkowski in Washington, Tom Hals in Delaware, Rachel Uranga and Cyntia Barrera in Mexico City; Writing by Tiffany Wu; Editing by Matthew Lewis and Tim Dobbyn)